swade1987/swade1987.github.io/_posts/2016-08-31-from-contract-to-permanent-but-why.md

 However, I eventually chose to go with Apprenda, people are probably thinking "Steve you're mad for turning down two contracts".

-So let me explain my decision between the choice ...
+So let me explain my decision behind the choice ...

 The opportunity on offer at Apprenda is incredible: